jmsantost/jmsantost.github.io/_pages/about.md

 I previously served as **President of AIROS** (Artificial Intelligence and Robotics Society) at ESPOL, organizing technical workshops, competitions, and community events to promote robotics research.

 ## Goals
-I am actively seeking a **PhD position** to deepen my expertise in autonomous systems, control theory, and decentralized control, aiming to develop robust robotic swarms and intelligent systems for complex real-world applications.
+I am actively seeking a **PhD position** to deepen my expertise in autonomous systems, complex systems, control theory, and decentralized control, aiming to develop robust robotic swarms and intelligent systems for complex real-world applications.